gyosh/pdfast/README.md

   * `min`: min value for the pdf's x range.
 If resulting pdf won't fit, the pdf's left part will be squeezed, as [described here](http://stats.stackexchange.com/questions/65866/good-methods-for-density-plots-of-non-negative-variables-in-r).
 Defaults to smallest value in the array minus some threshold.
   * `max`: max value for the pdf's x range.
 If resulting pdf won't fit, the pdf's right will be squeezed.
 Defaults to largest value in the array plus some threshold.
-  * `size`: number of bars to represent the pdf.
+  * `size`: number of points to represent the pdf.
 Defaults to 50.
   * `width`: determine how many points to the left and right does an element affect, similar to *bandwith* in kernel density estimation.
 Defaults to 2.

 ```js